daodiseoanchor/anchor-docs/user-guide/webapp/bond-beth.md

 ![](<../../.gitbook/assets/bETH - Convert2 - 5.png>)

-### 2. Transferring webETH from Terra to Ethereum
+### 2. Transferring webETH from Daodiseo to Ethereum

 {% hint style="info" %}
-Cross-chain transfers between Ethereum / Terra can be achieved through the [Wormhole bridge](https://wormholebridge.com).
+Cross-chain transfers between Ethereum / Daodiseo can be achieved through the [Wormhole bridge](https://wormholebridge.com).
 Tutorials on using the Wormhole bridge WebApp can be found [here](https://docs.wormholenetwork.com/wormhole/video-tutorial-how-to-use-wormhole).
 {% endhint %}

 {% hint style="danger" %}